Accueil > Essays > Our selection of the world’s greatest novels

 There are no doubt some novels missing from this compendium, but there can be no doubt that these 97 masterpieces from Albania, Austria (3), China, Columbia, Czechia, Egypt (2), England (22), France (24), Germany (9), Holland, Hungary, Ireland, Italy, Japan (2), Norway, Peru (2), Poland, Portugal, Russia (11), Scotland, Spain, Sweden and the U.S.A.
 (8) have all scaled the very highest heights of literary achievement in the novel form.

-A summary analysis of this table by author can be seen below.
+A summary count by author can be seen below.

 TABLE OF CONTENTS